epsilon-phase/MUF-implementation/README.md

 # Purpose

-This is the start of a project to create a JIT compiler for MUF.
+This was the start of a project to create a JIT compiler for MUF.

 This will use libgccjit.